huggingface/datasets/docs/source/processing.rst

     >>> len(dataset) / 2
     1834.0

-Spliting the dataset in train and test split: :func:`nlp.Dataset.train_test_split`
+Splitting the dataset in train and test split: :func:`nlp.Dataset.train_test_split`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This method is adapted from scikit-learn celebrated :obj:`train_test_split` method with the omission of the stratified options.